Archive for the 'history' Category

 History:

 ‘In 1492 Columbus sailed the ocean blue!’
-Why did he set sail?
+But why did he set sail?

 “Christopher Columbus had a belief that God intended him to sail the Atlantic Ocean in order to spread Christianity.
 He said his prayers several times daily.
 Columbus wrote what he called a Book of Prophecies, which is a compilation of passages Columbus selected from the Bible which he believed were pertinent to his mission of discovery.
 Columbus’s own writings prove that he believed that God revealed His plan for the world in the Bible, the infallible Word of God.
 Columbus believed that he was obeying the mission God staked out for his life when he set sail west across the Atlantic Ocean.“ Phyllis Schlafly Radio Script, October 14, 2002

-The results of Columbus sailng the ocean blue was the discovery that the Earth was indeed round and the settlement of new lands.
+The results of Columbus sailing the ocean blue was the discovery that the Earth was indeed round and also the settlement of new lands.
 This resulted in the further spreading of the Good News which led eventually to our hearing the Gospel of Jesus.

 Activities: